 top of page

-I love buildings.
-Old ones.
-Buildings with soul and memories and history.
-Old buildings squashed between glassy, glittering hi-rises.
-Old buildings standing forlorn, their empty windows reflecting sky and clouds.
-Old buildings hopeful for new souls and memories.
-Old buildings, for me, remain vital and welcoming, alive with an inherent grace and structure rarely seen in today's architecture of glass and steel.
-Yet I am taken by the glass and glitter from time to time.
+Old buildings possess soul and memories and history.
+Proudly they stand between glittering hi-rises, their windows reflecting sky and clouds.
+Old buildings are vital, welcoming, alive with an inherent grace and structure not often seen in today's architecture of glass and steel.

 20130from the high line NYC.jpg